jaredevans/Easy-Transcribe-Video/README.md

 - ✅ A `.srt` subtitles file (usable in most video players)
 - ✅ A new video file with subtitles already embedded (perfect for sharing)

 Everything runs **locally on your Mac** — no internet transcription services required.
+Download the zip file from the **release** located on the right side of this page then unzip it.

 ---